 - Disproportionate Retribution: Beverly kills people for what most would consider trivial reasons.
 This includes one of the jurors who acquit her, for wearing white shoes after Labor Day and contemplating on killing someone for not recycling.

-- Mistaken for Prank Call: Beverly invokes this in the midst of her regular prank calls to Dottie Hinkle.
+- Mistaken for Prank Call: Beverly invokes this in the midst of her regular prank calls to Dottie Hinkle (for stealing a parking space).
 She calls Dottie back immediately after her last prank call, pretending to be a normal caller at first: